akilli/editor/README.md

 ### Alignable elements

-Figure widgets like block quote, table or media elements allow changing alignment by adding or removing the CSS class `left`, `center` or `right`.
+Figure widgets like blockquote, table or media elements allow changing alignment by adding or removing the CSS class `left`, `center` or `right`.
 This is done by combining the `Shift` key with the `ArrowLeft` (`left`) , `ArrowDown` (`center`) or `ArrowRight` (`right`) or `ArrowUp` (*removes CSS classes*) keys.